ngregrichardson/BertBot/README.md

 - Once the order has been placed by the mentor, they can simply reply and it will move the card from the *Orders Requested* to *Orders Placed* list and check off the ckeclist item for *Order Placed*.
 # Commands
 ### Kickoff
 - Displays the amount of time until kickoff
 Use: `!kickoff`
 ### Poll
 - Creates a yes/no/maybe poll in the channel
 Use: `!poll [question]`
 ### Strawpoll
 - Creates a strawpoll and sends the link in the channel
-Use: `!strawpoll ["title"] ["option 1"] ["option 2"] ["option 3"]...`
+Use: `!strawpoll ["title"] ["option 1"] ["option 2"]...`
 - Use quotation marks around the title and each option
 ### Blaise
 - Sends a random dad joke in the channel
 Use: `!blaise`
 ### PID
 - Calculates totally definitely correct PID values in the channel
 Use: `!pid`
 ### Winner
 - Accurately predicts the winners of the upcoming FRC season
 Use: `!winner`
 ### Spam
 - *not currently useable unless you have a channel and role named spam*
 - Adds or removes a user from the spam chat
 Use: `!spam [add/remove] #[DiscordTag]`
 # Setup
 Setting up BeʳᵗBot is simple.
 It is a self-hosted bot, so this setup will show you how to create the bot and how to set it up on Glitch.
 Let's get started!